TRUSTED BY OVER 82,000 GROWING BUMPS

 4. Sleep Deprivation: Caring for a newborn often leads to sleepless nights, which can exacerbate feelings of fatigue and stress.

-Given these challenges, it’s essential for new mothers to prioritize self-care and find effective ways to support their recovery.
+Given these challenges, new mothers need to prioritize self-care and find effective ways to support their recovery.

 The Role of Magnesium in Recovery